docker/docs/compose/install.md

 ## Master builds

-If you're interested in trying out a pre-release build you can download a binary from [https://dl.bintray.com/docker-compose/master/](https://dl.bintray.com/docker-compose/master/).
+If you're interested in trying out a pre-release build, you can download a binary from [https://dl.bintray.com/docker-compose/master/](https://dl.bintray.com/docker-compose/master/).
 Pre-release builds allow you to try out new features before they are released,